 There's more...

 In step 1, you set the PSDirect VM's NIC to enable MAC address spoofing.
-You can read more about MAC Address spoofing with Hyper-V at https://charbelnemnom.com/how-to-set-dynamic-mac-address-on-a-hyper-v-vm-with-powershell/.
+You can read more about MAC address spoofing with Hyper-V at https://charbelnemnom.com/how-to-set-dynamic-mac-address-on-a-hyper-v-vm-with-powershell/.

 In step 5, you connect the PSDirect VM's NIC to the virtual switch you created on HV1.
 Since the PSDirect VM's NIC is (by default) set to get IP addresses via DHCP, as soon as you connect the virtual NIC to the switch, the VM should acquire IP address configuration from the DC1 host, which is running DHCP.
 You see the DHCP acquired IP configuration details in step 6.